ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 The difference in texture is quite noticeable

-One of the disadvantages of wool is that it feels itchy to the touch because the fibers are thick.
-However, because wool has wonderful properties such as moisture absorption and heat retention, the itchiness was accepted as unavoidable, but merino wool has put a stop to this.
+One of the most common disadvantages of wool is that it feels itchy to the touch .
+However, because it has wonderful properties such as moisture absorption and heat retention, the itchiness was accepted as unavoidable, but merino wool has put a stop to this.

 The heat retention is also better than conventional wool, but the difference is hard to notice.

-Merino wool has finer fibers than conventional wool, so heat is less likely to escape and it has better heat retention .
-However, it is not obvious that "merino wool is warmer," and I think it is just a "feeling" difference that exists with any product.
+As mentioned earlier, merino wool has finer fibers than conventional wool, so heat is less likely to escape and it has better heat retention .
+However, it is not obvious that "merino wool is warmer," and there are many aspects of this that are just "perceptions" or "preconceptions" that are common with any product.
 (I could not find any experimental data comparing wool and merino wool, but I did find comparative data between merino wool and other materials.)

 Those who feel it can feel the deodorizing effect.